-LabChip GX - User Administration Select Task: Create New User Edit Users Show User Info Set Policies Policies: Password expires after: 50 € Number of retired passwords to remember: Minimum password length: 5 € Ø to 30 Characters) Maximum login attempts: 3 € Ø havimum login attempts: De/Activate User Require signature on file update Users who do not have perform signature right will not be allowed to update existing data files.
-Close Note: Policies are global.
+elect Task: -Set Policies Create New User roles.
+Password expires after: 50 (1 to 1000 Days) Edit Users Number of retired passwords to 5 (0 to 5) remember: Minimum password length: 5 (5 to 30 Characters) Show User Info Maximum login attempts: 3 (3 to 20) De/Activate User Minutes to automatic lock: (5 Mins to 3 Days) Define Access Require signature on file update Users who do not have perform signature right will not be allowed to update existing data files.
+Set Policies Note: Policies are global.
 They apply to ALL login passwords.
-(However, administrators are exempt from the maximum login restriction.)
-Save Print Preview Print
+(Howeve administrators are exempt from the maximum login restriction.)